 Glazing Area: the facade glazing area facing each direction (not including wall area).
 This will be populated automatically if a geometry plugin is used, or can manually be edited to complete the geometry profile.
 Read more about geometry glazing requirements here.

-Glazing U-Value: This measures how effective is your glazing material as an insulator.
+Glazing U-Value: This measures how effective is your glazing assembly is as an insulator.
 Lower U-value means higher insulation which ultimately leads to energy savings.

 Glazing SHGC: Solar Heat Gain Coefficient for the glass.
 The higher the SHGC value more heat space will receive.
 SHGC value varies from 0 to 1.

 Since there are different types of material assemblies for glazing which would affect what value would be used to determine the automated value, cove.tool makes that assumption for the users based on Pacific Northwest National Laboratory (PNNL) building prototypes.
 This may differ based on your project size and use-type, and cove.tool can help better determine which is best for your project's overall performance.
 Glazing U-value and SHGC will be applied to the entire project if you have more than one type using an area-weighted average method to calculate a single value.
+Also cove.tool assumes this input includes both the glazing panel and frame, not just performance properties at the center of glass (COG U-value).
 If you need assistance calculating the effective r-value for your unique assembly, try out this open-source online tool.